40 years of UK heart transplants

-3 December 2017 marked 50 years since the first heart transplant.
+2019 marks 40 years since the first successful UK heart transplant.
 Thousands of patients have since been saved, but there are still challenges.
 Sarah Brealey explains how we’re meeting them.

 Christiaan Barnard performs the first human heart transplant at Groote Shuur Hospital, Cape Town.

-Fifty years ago, history was made with the first human heart transplant.
-The patient, Louis Washkansky, 53, was terminally ill with heart failure.
+Like all medical breakthroughs, this one was built on earlier advances.
+1967 saw the first successful human heart transplant anywhere in the world.
+That patient, Louis Washkansky, 53, was terminally ill with heart failure.
 His surgeon at Groote Schuur Hospital in Cape Town, South Africa was Christiaan Barnard.
 The donor, Denise Darvall, was just 25.
 She suffered a fatal brain injury after a car accident in which her mother also died.
 Her father, Edward, who knew his daughter loved to help others, took the generous decision to donate her organs (one of Denise’s kidneys also saved the life of a 10-year-old boy).

 Louis’s first words after the transplant were: “I’m still alive.”
 But he died of pneumonia 18 days later.